 At Dallo Law, P.C., experienced criminal defense attorney J. Dallo and his legal team represent clients in a wide range of matters related to firearm and weapon crimes.
 If you or someone you know is currently being investigated for carrying a pistol in a prohibited location, attorney Dallo can be your best advocate.
 With an extensive record of results in criminal defense cases and years of legal experience, defense lawyer Dallo will fight aggressively to obtain a reduction or dismissal of charges.

-Seek the skilled legal counsel you need by contacting Dallo Law, P.C. at (248) 283-7000 today for a free consultation.
+Seek the skilled legal counsel you need by contacting Dallo Law, P.C. at (248) 283-7000 today for a consultation.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County, Michigan area.

 Information Center